Boston museum returns looted African art to Nigeria

 The pieces were part of a broader collection bequeathed to the museum last year by the late William and Bertha Teel, of Marblehead, Massachusetts, a coastal town about 18 miles north of Boston.

-Museum officials said the Teels were not aware of the artifacts' dubious origins and had acquired them in good faith from dealers.
+Museum officials said the Teels were not aware of the artefacts' dubious origins and had acquired them in good faith from dealers.

 Some of the objects raised immediate concerns, including three terracotta pieces from Nigeria's Nok culture, a type of work listed by the International Council of Museums as being at high risk of having been stolen.